noahkrem/Java-Game-2D/README.md

 Prerequisites

 - Java Development Kit (JDK) 11 or newer installed and available on PATH.
 On Windows, you can install OpenJDK or Oracle JDK.
 On WSL/Ubuntu use `sudo apt install openjdk-17-jdk`.
-- Gradle is not required locally because the project includes Gradle build files; the CI uses the Gradle wrapper.
-If you prefer to run Gradle locally, install Gradle or use the wrapper.
+- Gradle is not required locally.
+The Gradle wrapper (gradlew and gradlew.bat) is included in this repository and should be used for all builds, both locally and in CI.

 Build & run (Gradle)